melezhik/Sparrow6AI/README.md

 Explanation:

-To verify that some lines are inside some block of text you should use so called range expressions.
+To verify that some lines are inside some block of text you should use so called range expressions also known as range or within blocks.
 Range expression has start and end subexpression.
 Subexpression defines start and end line of a block and should contain Raku regular expression inside curly brackets.
 Line in the begining of the block and in the end of the block should match corresponding Raku regular expressions.